department-of-veterans-affairs/ves-event-bus-developer-portal/docs/README.md

 Improves Veteran and Staff Experiences
 - Ensures Veterans receive coordinated, timely, and accurate updates across all their interactions with VA.
-- Eliminate duplicate data entry so that Veterans and staff don’t have to enter information over and over to get pertinent information immediately.
+- Eliminate duplicate data entries so that Veterans and staff don’t have to enter information over and over to get pertinent information immediately.
 - Ensures critical updates flow seamlessly across systems.

 Accelerates Delivery